 Focus works

-Focus works can be started independently of the semester cycle.
-The completed projects are presented in the first week of every semester (September/February) and are also graded.
+Advanced theses can be started at the Chair of Building Research and Construction History independently of the semester cycle.
+The completed theses are presented once per semester in a small setting in the first week of the semester (September/February) and are also assessed.

 Requirements and information

-Before you apply for a focus work at our chair, the following points should be considered and compiled in a short dossier (1-2 A4 pages).
+If you prefer to work on a topic that does not fall within our suggested subject area, this is also possible in principle.
+In this case, you must present the object to be examined in a short dossier (1-2 A4 pages).
 The prepared dossier should be sent by e-mail to the contact person (see below).
 You will then be assigned a tutor with whom you can clarify everything else.

-1. Object selection: If possible, you should search for a suitable object on your own.
-The object must be sufficiently interesting from the point of view of construction history or building history (as a rule, not the "grandparents cottage" or preliminary work on current construction projects of the architectural office).
-Typical objects are load-bearing structures in wood, stone and iron (roof structures, riding halls, bridges, etc.) as well as historical residential and utility buildings ("Stöckli", goods sheds, farmhouses, etc.).
-The object must still have historic building fabric (e.g. the construction must not have been completely replaced).
-After consultation, focus works can also be undertaken within our ongoing research projects.
-If you are unsure about the choice of topic, please contact the Chair.
+- Object selection: The object of your choice must be of sufficient interest in terms of construction history or architectural history (as a rule, no measurements of the “grandparents' cottage” or preliminary work on current conversion projects by the architectural firm).
+Typical objects are supporting structures in wood, stone and iron (roof structures, riding halls, bridges, etc.) as well as historical residential and utility buildings (barns, goods sheds, farmhouses, etc.).
+The object must still have historical building fabric (e.g. the structure must not have been completely replaced).

-2. Important information and photos: The dossier should contain the most important information such as year of construction, architect, history etc. as well as some impressions/photos.
+- Important information and photos: The dossier should contain the most important information such as year of construction, architect, history, etc. as well as some impressions/photos

-3. Accessibility: The work consists to a substantial part of the on-site analysis of a historical building.
+- Accessibility: The work consists to a large extent of the on-site analysis of a historical building.
 The object must also be accessible for the supervising tutor (max.
-2h from Zurich HB).
-Accessibility to the objects must be clarified in advance with the responsible authorities, the office for heritage conservation or the owners.
-Without access to the object, no focus work can be carried out.
+2 hours from Zurich main station).
+The accessibility of the objects must be clarified in advance with the responsible authorities, the monument preservation authorities or the owners.
+No in-depth work can be carried out without access to the object.
+The tutor must be able to visit the property with you.
+You must make organizational arrangements for this visit.

-4. Research questions: Why should the object be studied?
+- Question: Why should the object be examined?
 Specify which aspect of the object interests you, especially in the case of larger objects.
 How should you proceed?
-What should be the result (room book, survey, drawing) of the focus work?
-The research on the object itself is supplemented by archival research and literature studies.
+What should be the result (room book, measurements, drawing) of the in-depth study?
 At the end, a scientific report must be submitted in a technically correct form (no purely graphic work without accompanying text).

 Assignment and execution

-After you have been assigned a tutor, the exact task and the scope of the focus work can be discussed.
-The best way to do this is to meet on site and examine the object together.
+After you have been assigned a tutor, the exact task and the scope of the in-depth work can be discussed.
+The best way to do this is to meet on site and inspect the object to be examined together.
 Once the task and scope have been determined, the work can begin.
-We recommend complete the project within two semesters.
+It must not take longer than two semesters to complete the tasks and write the dissertation.
+If the thesis has not been submitted by then, it will be terminated.

 Submissions and final presentation

-The exact contents of the submission are to be discussed and defined with the tutor.
-Each submission also includes a written report prepared according to the specifications of the Chair (see below).
-The report and associated plans must be submitted in printed form to the Institute (HIT H 43); all documents, data, plans, archival materials and photos must also be submitted digitally.
+The exact submissions are to be discussed and defined with the tutor.
+Each submission also includes a written report prepared according to the requirements of the professorship (see below).
+The report and associated plans must be submitted in printed form to the Institute (HIT H 43); all documents, data, plans, archive materials and photos must also be submitted digitally.
 The data should be provided in the most common file formats (report as .pdf, plans as .dwg and .pdf, models as .3dm, scans and photos as .jpg or .png, etc.).

-The assignment also includes a short presentation (approx. 5-10 min) of the focus work, which usually takes place twice a year in the first week of the semester (February/September).
+The proof of performance also includes a short presentation (approx. 5-10 min) of the in-depth work, which usually takes place twice a year in the first week of the semester (February/September).
 You will be informed of the exact dates by e-mail.
+When you submit your thesis, you also submit a poster that presents the subject of your research and lists the key points of your thesis (author, topic of the thesis, semester of submission).

-We reserve all rights to use the submitted documents with citation of authorship, in lectures, scripts and publications.
+We reserve all rights to use the submitted documents in lectures, lecture notes and publications, stating the authorship.

 Formal guidelines and standards

-The guidelines of the Holzer Chair apply to the written paper:
+The specifications of the Holzer Chair apply to the written paper:

 Contact person for focus works